secret-coder489/Search-List/README.md

 ### `npm test`

+///I have written test cases for two files ItemsList & SearchBar

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.